 White: Suitable for use in clean rooms where dirt is more visible on a white glove.

-Clear: Transparent gloves are preferred by those providing services to the public.
-For example, food service, painting, housekeeping, long term care and beauty.
+Clear: Clear gloves are preferred by those providing services to the public.
+For example, food service, housekeeping, long-term care and spas.

 STERILE OR NON-STERILE

 Sterile gloves are required in surgery and are individually wrapped.
 Non-sterile gloves are still suitable for use in food processing and for medical examinations.
 They come in a box.

 POWDERED OR POWDER-FREEThe main use of cornstarch or talcum powder is to help you put on the gloves, reduce sweating, and prevent the gloves from sticking together.
 Health Canada has not banned powdered gloves but the FDA banned it in December 2016 citing an unreasonable and substantial risk of illness or injury to those exposed.
 Powder is not required to easily put on the gloves.
 You just need to have clean, dry hands and the correct size glove.